 November is much cooler than previous months in New Orleans, but will still be quite enjoyable for most visitors.
-The average high temperature in November is typically around 71 F, with an average of low of 55 F. It's usually regarded as the first real month of fall.
+It's usually regarded as the first real month of fall.

-November is one of the cloudiest months in New Orleans, and sometimes precipitation is typical, but it doesn't typically rain for long stretches at a time.
-New Orleans is humid year-round, but the cooler temperatures Earlier in the month, it's technically still hurricane season, but these massive storms are highly unlikely and shouldn't concern most visitors.
+November is one of the cloudiest months in New Orleans, and some precipitation is typical, but it doesn't usually rain for long stretches at a time.
+New Orleans is humid year-round, but the cooler temperatures in November help.
+Earlier in the month, it's technically still hurricane season, but these massive storms are highly unlikely in November, and shouldn't concern most visitors.

 What to Pack